Research & Best Practices

 What is manufacturing operations management (MOM)?

 Manufacturing is about converting raw materials into products that customers want.
 MOM is an all-encompassing approach to coordinating the many functions and teams needed to do that, with the goal of satisfying customer demand as efficiently as possible.
+It’s a governance framework supported by technology that integrates planning, execution, quality and maintenance into a comprehensive and holistic philosophy.

 In a business without MOM, manufacturing still happens, but the big picture view is lacking.
 Individual functions attempt to optimize their activities and resources, but there’s no optimization of the overall system.
-Inevitably, this creates inefficiencies that increase costs, lower quality and reduce schedule adherence.
+Inevitably, this creates inefficiencies that increase costs, lower product quality and reduce schedule adherence.

 Components of manufacturing operations management

-MOM coordinates the operations of functions found in every manufacturing organization.
+Manufacturing Operations Management software and frameworks coordinate the operations of functions found in every manufacturing organization.
 These are:

-- Production planning and management: Given a list of customer orders and due dates, production planning is the process of determining the sequence in which to release them to the factory.
+• Production planning and management: Given a list of customer orders and due dates, production planning is the process of determining the sequence in which to release them to the factory.
 This depends on the work and materials needed, machine capacity and the size of the order.
 Once orders are released, progress is monitored and adjustments made if problems such as a machine breakdown arise.

-- Resource planning: This can involve equipment, materials and even energy, but in many factories labor is the primary resource to consider.
+• Resource planning: This can involve equipment, materials and even energy, but in many factories labor is the primary resource to consider.
 Manning levels may need flexing depending on workload and order mix.
 Labor resource planning also involves looking at skills required, both now and in the future, and developing plans to ensure the workforce will be up to future challenges.

-- Manufacturing engineering: This function is responsible for providing tooling and machinery for future production requirements.
+• Manufacturing engineering: This function is responsible for providing tooling and machinery for future production requirements.
 It also gets involved with troubleshooting problems and supporting quality and continuous improvement efforts.

-- Quality management: The Quality Management System defines the policies and procedures in place to prevent defects.
+• Quality management: The Quality Management System defines the policies and procedures in place to prevent defects.
 Audits measure conformance, with corrective actions being applied as needed.
 Quality management includes quality control activities such as inspection used to detect nonconforming product before shipping.

-- Maintenance management: Machine availability is key to meeting delivery dates and achieving high levels of utilization.
+• Maintenance management: Machine availability is key to meeting delivery dates and achieving high levels of utilization.
 Planned maintenance is integrated with production planning to ensure equipment is available for inspection and servicing when needed.
 Manufacturing engineering may be involved when assets need replacing.

-- Inventory management: Raw materials and subassemblies must be available when required to meet the production plan.
+• Inventory management: Raw materials and subassemblies must be available when required to meet the production plan.
 Inventory management monitors levels, implements rotation policies such as FIFO (First in, First Out) and initiates replenishment requests.

-- Logistics management: This function handles transportation and delivery of finished product, which may go to a warehouse or distribution centers, along with inbound shipments of materials.
+• Logistics management: This function handles transportation and delivery of finished product, which may go to a warehouse or distribution centers, along with inbound shipments of materials.

 Benefits of implementing MOM